Rednexie/discord-template/setup.md

 # How to Setup?
-download, clone or import the repository.
+- download, clone or import the repository based on your choice.
 <br>
-navigate to the main working directory.
+navigate to the main working directory, or open the project folder.
 <br>
 open a terminal.
 <br>